About APEC

 Australia in APEC

-Through APEC, Australia works to drive economic growth within the region by promoting the advancement of regional economic integration and making progress on achieving the Bogor Goals [PDF] of free and open trade and investment in the Asia-Pacific by 2020.
+Through APEC, Australia works to drive economic growth within the region by promoting the advancement of regional economic integration and making progress on achieving free and open trade and investment in the Asia-Pacific.

 Australia supports economic cooperation and capacity-building activities to benefit APEC developing economies by: